ruschev2/web102_prework/README.md

-# WEB102 Prework - *Monter Funding*
+# WEB102 Prework - *Sea Monster Crowdfunding*

 Submitted by: **Luis Hernandez**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features